By bicycle through the north of France – Part 3

-The center of Sant Malo is located on a beach island and is enclosed by the sea to the west and several harbor basins to the east.
+The city of Saint Malo is located on a beach island and is enclosed by the sea to the west and several harbor basins to the east.
 Between the harbor basins there is a free space, the Esplanade Sant Vincent, which I reach first.
 There, in a glass pavilion, the tourist information is located.

 In the port there are several yard sailers moored.
 I take a look at them first – the „Etoile du Roy“ and the „Le Francais“ as well as the „Le Renard“.
 The sight of the ships immediately brings over the atmosphere of the old pirate – Nest’s.